aakarnik/VRPuzzleGame/readme.md

 - [ ] Code for Puzzle 1 - M
 - [x] Create Puzzle 2 - A
 - [x] Code for Puzzle 2 - A
-- [ ] Complete Puzzle 1 to create a Dial that moves Wall - M
+- [x] Complete Puzzle 1 to hide Side Wall and Reveal Puzzle2- M
-- [ ] Complete Puzzle 2 to create a Key that opens a Box - A
+- [x] Complete Puzzle 2 to create a Key that opens a Box - A
-- [ ] Create a Box that opens and reveals the final prize - A
+- [x] Create a Box that opens and reveals the final prize - A
 - [ ] Declare that Game is won after final prize is picked up - A
+- [ ] Instructions for Puzzle 1 - M
+- [ ] Instructions for Puzzle 2 - A